 Certainly, some planning was involved—I didn’t wind up at Prevention or the Robert Wood Johnson Foundation on a whim—and there has never been any question that I wanted to write and edit.
 On the other hand, some of what happened was accidental.
-I hadn’t planned to wind up on the web, but I thank my lucky stars every day for that particular accident.
+I hadn’t planned to wind up on the web, but I am thankful for that particular accident.

 Cunningly mapped out or not, I have spent years in consumer health, and many more years in health policy.
 If I had truly charted my health writing and editing career path, I couldn’t have planned it any better.